GaloisInc/smaccmpilot-stm32f4/src/smaccm-commsec/doc/GEC.md

 #### Analysis

-GEC uses an 8 byte authentication tag while GCM tags have a full length of 16 bytes.
-This is because the motivating domain of GEC is bandwidth-constrained devices in which every payload of 80 bytes must be authenticated, meaning the 8 bytes savings is significant.
+GEC uses a 96 bit authentication tag while GCM tags have a full length of 128 bits.
+The decision to use small tage size is motivated by the bandwidth constraints inherent in our domain; every message of 80 bytes must be placed in a 96 byte packet.
 NIST and independent recommendations are to remain under 2^32 messages when using 64 bit tags - micro air vehicles average 100 packets per second while mission lifetime is under a day, putting us well below this bound.

 The counter is 32 bits which, when combined with the salt, results in the recommended GCM IV length of 96 bits.
 A consequence of 32 bit counters is a